ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-8x-button">Button</h4>

 - Button text now wraps by default.
 If this behavior is not desired, add the `ion-text-nowrap` class from the [CSS Utilities](https://ionicframework.com/docs/layout/css-utilities).

+<h4 id="version-8x-checkbox">Checkbox</h4>

+ The `legacy` property and support for the legacy syntax, which involved placing an `ion-checkbox` inside of an `ion-item` with an `ion-label`, have been removed.
+For more information on migrating from the legacy checkbox syntax, refer to the [Checkbox documentation](https://ionicframework.com/docs/api/checkbox#migrating-from-legacy-checkbox-syntax).

 <h4 id="version-8x-content">Content</h4>